wjs018/lemmy-anime-wiki/rikka.md

 Unlike the first week of the season, the subsequent episode discussion threads are only created if the previous episode's discussion thread has engagement from the community.
 Specifically, rikka will look at the total number of upvotes and comments on the previous episode's post to determine if there was enough interest to post the next episode.
 The exact thresholds that a discussion needs to meet will vary for now as the bot is new and I will be closely monitoring the engagement.

 The rationale for this engagement criteria is to help weed out shows that the community has stopped watching.
 It would not be desirable for rikka to continue making discussion posts for a series that no users are watching or engaging with, littering the community with empty posts.
+If I find any users that are manipulating votes or creating junk comments to manipulate this, I will take moderator action as needed.

 If a show has become disabled through failing to meet the engagement thresholds, but a user still wants a discussion thread for an episode, it can be requested from rikka via pm.
 See [here](https://wiki.lemmyanime.com/en/rikka#requesting-discussion-threads-via-pm) for details.